mihaela-stoian/mihaela-stoian.github.io/_pages/about.md

 <br>

-I am currently in my third year of PhD studies in Computer Science at University of Oxford, supervised by Professor Thomas Lukasiewicz.
+I am currently in my fourth year of PhD studies in Computer Science at University of Oxford, supervised by Professor Thomas Lukasiewicz.

 My research interests focus on neuro-symbolic AI and knowledge-aided machine learning.